Advertiser Disclosure

 This canoe is taken.

 The first thing you’ll want to do is find out your nearest water access.
-Many cottages will have a dock or boathouse — see what kind of watercraft you use, whether a motorboat, water skis, kayak, or pool noodles.
+Many cottages have a dock or boathouse — see what kind of watercraft you can use, whether a motorboat, water skis, kayak, or pool noodles.

 If you’d like to rent water vehicles or toys, you can rent them from vendors like Muskoka Boat Rentals in Gravenhurst, Muskoka Powersports and Recreation Ltd. in MacTier, Northern Lakes Marine in Gravenhurst, or SWS Boatworks in Port Carling.
 Most will deliver to your cottage.